microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 - Some developers might add a common term such as "alpha", "beta", or "pre" - or an alphabet letter such as "b", or other indicator to their version numbers.
 - Other developers might add a different development line with a separate repo, different application names and icons, and separate version schema.
 - Not all letters indicate pre-release channels.
 For example, some developers append "-E" to the version number, to differentiate mainline Electron releases from their other mainline releases.
 If in doubt, ask the developer.

-### Adding or removing letters from the version can cause matching issues

-- As long as a package version sticks to either semantic or string, it's pretty easy to sort.
-But switching usually causes the order to become confused.
-**This can cause the "upgrade always available" bug.**
-- This is another problem caused by adding pre-release versions into the mainline channel - it frequently disrupts the sort order, especially when the pre-release versions have letters in their version numbers, but the mainline versions do not.

 ### How to make pre-release versions available